The great thing about these paper bunny treat bags, they are quick to make cost almost nothing and make an adorable Easter gift.

 All you need is a metal coat hanger, wool and scissors.

-- Firstly, open up the coat hanger and mould it into a more rectangular shape.
+Step 1: Open up the coat hanger and mould it into a rectangular shape.

-2. Secondly, wind your wool around the coat hanger at least 20 times.
-The more wool winds the bushier the pom poms.
+Step 2: Wind your wool around the coat hanger at least 20 times.
+The more wool winds, the bushier the pom poms.

-3. Using a piece of wool tie round the wool strands at even spaces along the length of wool.
-These will be the middle of your pom-poms.
+Step 3: Using a piece of wool, tie around the wool strands at even spaces along the length of the wool.
+These will be the middle of your pompoms.

-The more bits of wool you tie the more pom poms you will make but the smaller they will be.
-This is easier to
+The more bits of wool you tie, the more pom poms you will make, but smaller.
+This is easier to visualize by looking at the picture below.

-4. Finally, cut the wool in between these tied middle pieces and cut the wool off the end of the coat hangers.
+Step 4: Cut the wool between these tied middle pieces and cut the wool off the end of the coat hangers.

-To finish fluff up and trim your pom poms as desired.
-Stick a
+To finish, fluff up and trim your pom poms as desired.
+Stick a pompom to each paper bunny treat bag.

-These paper bunny bags are not only great for giving out treats at Easter but I think they will make great party favours as well.
+These paper bunny bags are great for giving out treats at Easter, but I think they will also make great party favours.

-We are actually going to spend Easter in a beautiful part of the English countryside the Consall Valley.
-My nephews who made the patchwork fabric eggs will be there as well, so I’m going to take these paper bunny bags with me.
+We will spend Easter in a beautiful part of the English countryside, the Consall Valley.
+My nephews, who made the patchwork fabric eggs, will also be there, so I’m going to take these paper bunny bags with me.
 They are just perfect for an Easter egg hunt.

-If you like these paper bunnies you might want to check out some of my other Easter crafts.
+If you like these paper bunnies, you might want to check out these other bunny craft ideas and more Easter crafts.
 I used some old bed springs to make cute upcycled spring bunnies.
 I’ve also repurposed sweaters into bunny pillows.

 These bunnies are very Scandi in style, which I love.
 You should check out my other Scandi and Nordic crafts.